© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa SE of Lidgate is a scheduled monument protected by Historic England under reference 1002971.
 View the official record →

-Roman villa SE of Lidgate is a Roman archaeological site located in Suffolk.
+The Roman villa southeast of Lidgate is a substantial domestic and agricultural complex of Romano-British date situated in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002971.

 Roman villa SE of Lidgate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002971.